-- Return to the §10.4.2: Understanding and Respecting Cultural Differences introduction - Return to the Intercultural Communication Topics menu with both can be a fool's errand, especially in the West where gender politics is hotly contested between liberal and conservative factions.
+Characterizing a whole culture as masculine or feminine according to stereotypes associated with both can be a fool's errand, especially in the West where gender politics is hotly contested between liberal and conservative factions.
 Conservativism generally clings to a traditional notion of a masculine society, whereas feminist-friendly liberalism generally embraces equal opportunity and even female power.
 Still, many cultures across the globe have long traditions of either patriarchal (male-dominant) or matriarchal (female-dominant) social orientations.
 Each carries with it a set of cultural expectations and norms for gender behaviour and gender roles across life, including business.